 Managing the system dashboard is a great way of directing attention to the points that really matter – for example, providing calendar views to assist with the allocation of work or flagging issues that have been open for a long time.

-To edit your Jira system dashboard, go to Dashboards > Manage Dashboards and then select it to make changes.
+To edit your Jira system dashboard, go to the cog symbol, then System, then User Interface, and then System Dashboard, where you can select it to make changes.
 This is a fast and easy way of directing updates to your whole organization.

-And do remember that if you’re using filters on the System Dashboard, then they should be ones that are open to everyone in the organization – otherwise their default dashboard will be at least partially broken.
+And do remember that if you’re using filters on the System Dashboard, then they should be ones that are open to everyone in the organization – otherwise the default dashboard will be at least partially broken for some users.

 How can I share my Jira dashboard?